HINT: It’s NOT this!

 Without a doubt THE BEST single purchase we had before tackling this build was this Dewalt Cordless Framing Nailer.

-You may wonder why spend the money on something like this if we could have simply used a hammer and nails.
+You may wonder why we would spend the money on something like this when we could have just used a goodl old hammer and nails?

-3 more pads will be placed between the floor joist and the tent in order to support the 3 6 X 6 posts for the front deck.
+3 more pads will be placed between the floor joist and the tent in order to support the 3 – 6″x6″ PT Posts for the front deck.

 You can see we reduced the height by one cinder block on each pad and separated the beams from the cement with a few pieces of pressure treated wood.

-Bellow: These are the footings we will use for the three 6X6 PT beams that will support the front deck.
+Bellow: These are the footings we will use for the three 3 – 6″x6″ PT Posts that will support the front deck.

 Completed the basic framing for the floor joist.

-The front deck will be 20ft long and 8ft wide and have 3 large 6″ X 6″ posts used to support the front edge of the steel roof.
+The front deck will be 20′ x 8′ and use 3 – 6″ x 6″ posts used to support the front edge of the deck roof.

-Today we finished up the footings, the main beams, begin to frame the floor joist and finally got to see what 20ft X 24ft of floor space actually feels like.
+Today we finished up the footings, the three main support beams, and began to frame the floor joist.

-In our opinion this is by far the best method for building a small cabin foundation here in our environment.
+In our opinion, this is by far the best method for building a small cabin foundation with our soil type, climate and location.

-While each off grid build situation is different there are several general considerations to make when building your foundation.
+While each off grid build situation is different remember there are several general considerations when building the foundation for your home.